 Cameron Davis was elected to the MWRD Board of Commissioners in November 2018.
 He is a vice president at GEI Consultants, Inc. Before joining GEI, he was appointed by the Obama Administration to coordinate the work of 11 federal departments and serve as liaison to Congress on Great Lakes matters.
 As Senior Advisor to two U.S. Environmental Protection Agency administrators in Washington, D.C., his responsibilities included coordinating Great Lakes policy and more than $2 billion in investments to state, municipal, tribal, business and civic stakeholders for contaminated sediment cleanups, invasive species prevention, habitat restoration, runoff reduction, and related water resource matters.

 On Nov.
-8, 2016, Commissioner Josina Morita became the first Asian American elected countywide in Cook County.
-Commissioner Morita is currently serving as the Chairman of the Industrial Waste and Water Pollution Committee and the Public Information and Education Committee.
-She is also the Vice Chairman of the Information Technology, Procurement and State Legislation and Rules Committees.
+8, 2016, Commissioner Josina Morita became the first Asian American elected county-wide in Cook County.
+Commissioner Morita is currently serving as the Chairman of the Budget & Employment Committee, the Information Technology Committee and the Maintenance & Operations Committee.
+She is also the Vice Chairman of the Engineering and Monitoring & Research Committees.
 Commissioner Morita is director of the United Congress of Community and Religious Organizations, a multiethnic alliance of community organizations working together across 30 communities in Cook County.
 She serves on the State of Illinois’ Racial Profiling and Data Oversight Board, the Asian American Employment Plan Council and the city of Chicago’s Commission on Equity.